 Most problems arise when it is administered by an inexperienced practitioner.
 At present, there is very little regulation for people who offer anti-wrinkle treatments.
 Indeed, people can undertake a short, basic training scheme and then advertise themselves as specialists.
 This is why there are lots of beauty salons which offer anti-wrinkle injections.

 You can minimise the risk of your treatment going wrong, or failing to give the results you would like, by opting to have your injections administered by our experienced plastic surgeon, Adam Goodwin.
-Adam has carried out thousands of anti-wrinkle treatments since 2009 and has an excellent track record in getting great results.
+Adam has carried out thousands of anti-wrinkle treatments in Manchester since 2009 and has an excellent track record in getting great results.

 Before you decide to go ahead with treatment we will discuss the pros and cons so that you can make a fully informed decision.